Stranraer’s The Furniture Project and The Guild Dumfries take top prizes for work to tackle climate change and encouraging entrepreneurial spirit.

 The purpose of SEDG is to create opportunities for the Dumfries and Galloway social enterprise community to develop and thrive.

-OPEN NOW The Community Led Local Development (CLLD) programme is now open in Dumfries and Galloway.
+THIS FUND IS NOW CLOSED The Community Led Local Development (CLLD) programme in Dumfries and Galloway.
 The Scottish Government funding programme is open to charities, constituted community groups, co-operatives, public sector organisations, small and medium-sized enterprises, community interest companies, and community benefit societies based within the region.
 There is a total of £233,563 capital funding… Read more »

 The first ever Lockerbie Academy Charity Fair has taken place.
 The day, organised in partnership between the school and Third Sector Dumfries and Galloway (TSDG), gave charities the chance to present their services and opportunities to pupils.
 Children in S3 also had access to local charities to help with their task of selecting an organisation… Read more »